mliebelt/pgn-spec-commented/laws-of-chess.md

       3. king-move-only castling: by making only a move with the king, or
       4. rook-move-only castling: by making only a move with the rook.

       Recommendation
       1. When castling on a physical board with a human player, it is recommended that the king be moved outside the playing surface next to his final position, the rook then be moved from its starting to ending position, and then the king be placed on his final square.
       2. After castling, the rook and king's final positions are exactly the same positions as they would be in standard chess.

-   Clarification<br/>
+      Clarification

       Thus, after  c-side  castling  (notated  as  0-0-0  and  known  as  queen-side  castling  in orthodox chess), the King is on the c-square (c1 for White and c8 for Black) and the Rook is on the d-square (d1 for White and d8 for Black).
 After g-side castling (notated as 0-0 and known as king-side castling in orthodox chess), the King is on the g-square (g1 for White and g8 for Black) and the Rook is on the f-square (f1 for White and f8 for Black).

-   Notes<br/>
+      Notes
       1. To avoid any misunderstanding, it may be useful to state "I am about to castle" before castling.
       2. In some starting positions, the king or rook (but not both) do not move during castling.
       3. In some starting positions, castling can take place as early as the first move.
       4. All the  squares  between  the  king's  initial  and final  squares  (including  the final square),  and  all  of  the  squares  between  the  rook's  initial  and  final  squares (including the final square), must be vacant except for the king and castling rook.
       5. In  some  starting  positions,  some  squares  can  stay  filled  during  castling  that would have to be vacant in standard chess.
 For example, after c-side castling (0- 0-O), it's possible for to have a, b, and/or e still filled, and after g-side castling (O- O), it's possible to have e and/or h filled.

 ### Guidelines in case a game needs to be adjourned